 What is SharePoint?

 SharePoint is a collaboration tool for businesses who want multiple users and teams to work on documents and other content at the same time.
-Although it is best know for team document management and storage, it is highly configurable and integrates with many applications.
+Although it is best known for team document management and storage, it is highly configurable and integrates with many applications.
 Many organizations use it as an Intranet, sharing common resources and applications, and taking advantage of advanced features such as search, notifications, conversation sharing, and more.

 What is OneDrive?